 Saving your natural teeth is always the first option that we consider at because preserving your natural teeth for a lifetime of use is our top priority.
 There are times, however, when root canal therapy is not ideal the best solution for your needs.

 When your tooth cannot be saved with root canal therapy, the need for a tooth extraction to relieve your pain becomes necessary.
-We will plan your treatment to replace the missing tooth with a dental implant, dental bridge, or partial denture to restore the function of your teeth and to prevent the neighboring teeth from shifting.
+We will plan your treatment to replace the missing tooth with a dental implant, dental bridge, or partial denture to restore the function of your teeth and to prevent the neighbouring teeth from shifting.

 "Providing family, children's, and general dentistry to South Calgary including Riverbend, Ogden, Kingsland, Fairview, Langdon, Okotoks, High River and Surrounding Area"